dotbitHQ/Documents/DAS-Introduction-202105-EN.md

 ## 2. DAS Overview

-DAS (Decentralized Account Services) is a cross-chain decentralized identity system.
+DAS (Decentralized Account Systems) is a cross-chain decentralized identity system.
 Its basic units are DAS accounts.
 Technically, a DAS account has the following characteristics:

 1. **Easy to read and easy to spell.** For example, Alice.bit, Bob.bit.
 2. **It is created in a decentralized manner.** Anyone can create it anonymously, and once created, it cannot be destroyed.